bitcoin-dev-project/bitcoiner-intro-to-rust/08_traits_and_reading_bytes.md

 You may notice that the way this works is that you have to first create an array with a fixed size.
 Calling `read` will then extract the number of bytes equal to the size of the array, store that into a buffer and then update our slice.

-## Traits Explanation

-So what are traits exactly?
+## What are traits?

 Traits are a way to define shared behavior.
 You can think of them as a template for a particular set of behaviors.
 For example, the `Read` trait provides a template for types that want to "read data".
-It lays out what to expect and what types of functions are available.
+It lays out an *abstract interface* for a type: what kind of behavior is expected from the type and which functions are available to exercise that behavior.

-Let's take a closer look at the `Read` trait [from the documentation](https://doc.rust-lang.org/std/io/trait.Read.html).
+Let's take a closer look at [the documentation for the `Read` trait](https://doc.rust-lang.org/std/io/trait.Read.html).
-It has a required method, `read`, which has the following function signature: `fn read(&mut self, buf: &mut [u8]) -> Result<usize>;`.
+It defines a required method, `read`, which has the following function signature: `fn read(&mut self, buf: &mut [u8]) -> Result<usize>;`.

 ```rust
 ...